 Casual dinner in Vaitape

-For dinner, head to Vaitape Village and join the locals, where after 6 pm the main town square hosts a number of food trucks known around French Polynesia as roulottes.
+For dinner, head to Vaitape Village and join the locals, where after 6 pm the main town square hosts several food trucks known around French Polynesia as roulottes.
 What’s on the menu?
-Well, that depends which food truck is around.
+Well, that depends on which food truck is around.
 Options range from traditional Polynesian dishes (don’t miss the poisson cru) to the ever-popular chow mein.
 The setting is casual, the portions are huge and they’re all very well priced (starting from 1,000F).
 When you’ve finished cleaning your plate with a slice of baguette, walk around the pier and join the locals in counting some stars and downing a few cans of Hinano Beer.
+Alternatively, if Vaitape is too out of the way, there are plenty of dining options in and around Matira.